Understanding Max Delta and Min Delta in Order Flow Analysis.

 Max Delta

-Max Delta represents the highest level of aggressive buying within a specific trading bar.
-It indicates the peak difference between buyers and sellers, showcasing the strongest buying pressure during that period.
-For instance, if a trading bar shows a Max Delta value, it means that at one point, there were significantly more aggressive buyers than sellers.
-This metric is essential for recognizing potential price continuations; a high Max Delta suggests robust buying interest, which may lead to further upward price movement.
+Max Delta represents the highest positive net delta value reached within a specific trading bar.
+It indicates the peak difference between aggressive buyers and sellers, showcasing the strongest moment of buying pressure during that period.
+For instance, if a trading bar shows a high Max Delta value, it means that at one point, market buyers overwhelmingly outnumbered market sellers.

 Min Delta

-In contrast, Min Delta signifies the lowest level of aggressive selling within the same trading bar.
-It reflects the strongest selling pressure at any point during that period.
-A Min Delta value indicates that the most aggressive selling at that moment was notably higher than buying.
-This metric is vital for identifying potential market reversals; a significant Min Delta near the lows of a price bar can indicate that selling pressure is diminishing, suggesting a possible price increase.
+In contrast, Min Delta signifies the lowest (most negative) net delta value reached within the same trading bar.
+It reflects the peak of aggressive selling pressure at any point during that period.
+A large Min Delta value indicates that the most aggressive market selling at that moment was notably higher than buying.

 Visualizing Delta activity for quick decision making.